Drew "Dru-Ha" Friedman: Duck Down Mgmt. and Duck Down Music Inc.

 In 1994 Friedman along with his partner Kenyatta Blake (Buckshot) formed Duck Down Management to formally manage the groups Black Moon and Smif-N-Wessun.
 In 1995, Dru & Buckshot founded Duck Down Entaprizes (eventually modifying the name to Duck Down Music Inc.). to which they signed hip hop groups Heltah Skeltah and O.G.C.
-In 1996 Duck Down inked a deal with Bryan Turner and Priority Records (home to Ice Cube, N.W.A and Master P's No Limit Records) for label distribution.
+In 1996 Duck Down signed a deal with Bryan Turner and Priority Records (home to Ice Cube, N.W.A and Master P's No Limit Records) for label distribution.

 Late in 1996, Tupac Shakur invited Friedman and his artists, Buckshot and Smif n Wessun to work on the never released One Nation, an album that would attempt to show solidarity between the East and West Coasts.
 Under Friedman's direction at Priority, Duck Down Artists worked with various Hip Hop Artists including collaborations with Mary J. Blige (Smif N Wessun - "I Love You" RMX), Tupac (BCC - "Better Days"), Method Man (Heltah Skeltah - "Gunz N Onz"), Spike Lee (Buckshot - "Crooklyn Dodgers"), Wyclef (Cocoa Brovaz - "Where's the Party"), and fallen songbird Aaliyah, who recorded "Nightriders" with the Boot Camp Clik.
 In 1997, Friedman witnessed an unsigned Eminem at a NYC's Lyricist Lounge and attempted to sign Em to Duck Down via parent company Priority Records.
 Duck Down has sold over 3,000,000 albums which Friedman executive produced.

 In 1998, Friedman launched Vision Marketing.
 The agency provided promotion and cross marketing opportunities for Duck Down Album releases for companies such as Eckō Unltd., Skechers, LRG and others.
 In 2002, Friedman and Duck Down signed a distribution deal with Koch Records (now E1).
 Under this deal the label retained full ownership of their Masters, manufactured their own product, and were responsible for all the artists promotion.
 Friedman negotiated a deal for Duck Down to keep its digital and physical distribution separated, allowing Duck Down to set up a rare direct deal with iTunes for digital distribution.